Lab 2 : ROS Nodes, Topics, Services, Parameters, Actions

 6. Return to rqt_graph and unhide the Debug box, hide everything else, then refresh.

-A new node /_ros2cli_XXXXX is created by the echo command we just ran (the number might be different).
-Now you can see that the publisher is publishing data over the cmd_vel topic, and two subscribers are subscribed to it.
+A new node /rostopic_XXXXX is created by the echo command we just ran (the number might be different).
+Now you can see that the publisher is publishing data over the cmd_vel topic, and two subscribers are subscribed to it (the two arrows with /turtle/cmd_vel).

 7. Nodes send data over topics using messages.
 Publishers and subscribers must send and receive the same type of message to communicate.
-The topic types we saw earlier after running ros2 topic list -t let us know what message type is used on each topic.
-Recall that the cmd_vel topic has the type geometry_msgs/msg/Twist.
-This means that in the package geometry_msgs there is a msg called Twist.
-Now we can run ros2 interface show <msg type> on this type to learn its details.
+The topic types we saw earlier after running rostopic list -v let us know what message type is used on each topic.
+Recall that the cmd_vel topic has the type geometry_msgs/Twist.
+This means that in the package geometry_msgs there is a type called Twist.
+Alternatively, We can run rostopic type [topic] to see the topic type.
+We can also run rosmsg show [msg type] on the type to learn its details.
 Specifically, what structure of data the message expects.

 For the message type from above, you should see: